Some 18,000 people register for vaccinations so far, HSE says

 Some 18,000 people have already registered to be vaccinated since this morning, according to the HSE.

-Of the 69-year-olds eligible, 95 per cent registered through the online portal (vaccine3.hse.ie/) for a vaccination with the rest through the HSE live contact line (1850 24 1850).
+Of the 69-year-olds who registered , 95 per cent signed up through the online portal (vaccine3.hse.ie/) for a vaccination with the rest through the HSE live contact line (1850 24 1850).

 The portal opened today for 65 to 69-year-olds, beginning with the oldest year of the cohort.
 It may be possible to vaccinate everybody in their 60s within three weeks with the first dose depending on supplies, HSE chief executive Paul Reid said.